Gary Suiter: Professional career

-Cleveland Cavaliers (1970-1971)
+In September 1969, Suiter attended rookie camp with the Los Angeles Stars of the American Basketball Association (ABA).
+He toured France with other former college basketball players.

+In January 1970, Suiter joined the Scranton Miners of the Eastern Professional Basketball League (EPBL).
+On January 10, he scored four points in his debut during a win over the Hamden Bics.
+On January 31, Suiter's player rights were traded to the Binghamton Flyers.
+On February 1, he scored a team-high 29 points in his Flyers debut in a loss to the Sunbury Mercuries.

 Suiter tried out for the Cleveland Cavaliers in 1970.
 He, "appeared one day with a armload of films, and made the team by blocking two shots of a disinterested Connie Hawkins at an exhibition game."
 He played in 30 games and averaged 1.4 points.
-He only played 14 minutes that season, and was nearly cut at halftime of the first game.
-Suiter was cut midway through the 1970-1971 season, because he, "was found in full uniform in the stands munching hot dogs."
+He played 140 minutes in 30 games (4.7 mpg) that season, and was nearly cut at halftime of the first game.
+Suiter was cut midway through the 1970–1971 season, because he "was found in full uniform in the stands munching hot dogs."

-Philadelphia 76ers (1973)
+On January 23, 1971, Suiter was acquired by the Trenton Pat Pavers of the Eastern Basketball Association (EBA).
+He made his first appearance with the team that same day and scored 4 points in a loss to the Hamden Bics.
+On January 30, Suiter was released by the Pavers.
+In February, he worked out for the Camden Bullets.

 Suiter was cut by the 76ers in September, 1973, after making the team a month before.

-Later Life
+Later life

 Suiter was arrested over a $175 shoplifting accusation.
 Because of the overcrowding of jails in Albuquerque, Suiter was incarcerated at the Penitentiary of New Mexico.
-He was incarcerated just 8 days before the New Mexico State penitentiary riots took place, the most violent prison riot in U.S. history.
+He was incarcerated just 8 days before the New Mexico State penitentiary riots took place in 1980, the most violent prison riot in U.S. history.
 Suiter was beaten with a metal pipe and other bludgeons by inmates that were intoxicated.
 Suiter suffered lacerations, contusions, and fractures.
 He claimed his leg was permanently impaired.
 Suiter ended up suing the state, and won due to the prisons lack of adequate security.
 Albert Jerome Romero pleaded guilty for assault against Suiter, and was sentenced to 18 months in prison.